-ODCIStatsFunctionCost Method
+ODCIStatsFunctionCost() Method

-The ODCIStatsFunctionCost function estimates the cost of evaluating a function (Power\XxxxxSpecific\Func or Power\XxxxxAny\Func).
+The ODCIStatsFunctionCost() function, demonstrated in Example 15-32, estimates the cost of evaluating a function Power_XxxxxSpecific_Func() or Power XxxxxAny Func().

 The func parameter contains the function information; this parameter is an object instance of type SYS.ODCIFUNCINFO.
 The estimated cost is returned in the output cost parameter.
-The args parameter (an object instance of type SYS.
-ODCIARGDESCLIST) contains a descriptor for each argument of the function.
-If the function contains a literal of type PowerDemand\Typ as its first argument, the object parameter will contain the value in the form of an object constructor.
-The value parameter is the value in the cell specified by the function (PowerXxxxxSpecific\Func or Power\XxxxxAny\Func).
+The args parameter as an object instance of type SYS.ODCIARGDESCLIST contains a descriptor for each argument of the function.
+If the function contains a literal of type PowerDemand_Typ as its first argument, the object parameter will contain the value in the form of an object constructor.
+The value parameter is the value in the cell specified by the function PowerXxxxxSpecific_Func() or Power_XxxxxAny_Func().

 The function cost is simply estimated as some default value depending on the function name.
-Since the functions don't read any data from disk, the I/O cost is set to zero.
+Since the functions do not read any data from disk, the I/O cost is set to zero.